MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-quickstart.md

 The images and definitions in this quickstart reflect **Field Service v8.7** and **RSO v3.0**

-Resource Schedule Optimization works with Resource Scheduling to schedule field service work orders.
+Resource Scheduling Optimization works with Resource Scheduling to schedule field service work orders.
 It is helpful to understand how resource scheduling enables field service scheduling.
 For more details view the topic on [Universal Resource Scheduling for Field Service](/universal-resource-scheduling-for-field-service.md).

 This quickstart also assumes you already have RSO deployed into your Dynamics 365 for Field Service environment.
-This is achieved by first purchasing a field service license and then purchasing a Resource Schedule Optimization (RSO) license in the Purchase Services section of Office 365.
-For more details view the topic on [Deployment of the Resource Scheduling Optimization (RSO) solution](/rso-deployment.md)
+This is achieved by first purchasing a field service license and then purchasing a Resource Scheduling Optimization (RSO) license in the Purchase Services section of Office 365.
+For more details view the topic on [Deployment of the Resource Scheduling Optimization (RSO) solution](/rso-deployment.md).

 > [!div class="mx-imgBorder"]
 > ![Screenshot of RSO app](media/rso-quickstart-app.png)